 You can encourage good exercise and training by encouraging wing beating, climbing, and mimicking.

 If you plan to breed your parrot, it’s absolutely essential for the well-being of all involved to know exactly what you’re doing.
-Even having an experienced person guide you through can be an excellent way to familiarize yourself.
+Having an experienced person guide you through can be an excellent way to familiarize yourself with the process.

 Where you purchase a parrot depends on what kind you’re looking for.
-Many common parrot types wait in pet shops for their forever homes.
-Others come from breeders that specialize in the species.
+Many common parrot types are waiting in pet shops for their forever homes.
+Others come from breeders who specialize in the species.

 If you lack experience, some parrots can be quite tricky to learn to care for.
 They are emotional creatures that thrive on companionship as much as they do on environment and diet.
 One of the most challenging things to ensure is that they have enough to do.